Telemetry Performance Visualization System

 Telemetry consumes very little overhead during normal operation, and even less when it's inactive (for example, when it's uninitialized, can't connect to a server, or is missing its DLL).
 Telemetry gets out of the way when not in use, but is easy to turn on when you need it.
 No recompilation necessary!

 In line with the theme of "maximum availability", Telemetry is a cross-platform performance visualization system.
-The best tools are those that are available when you need them, and Telemetry supports multiple run-time platforms, including: Microsoft Windows, XBOX 360, and XBOX One; Sony PS3, PS4 and PS Vita; Nintendo Wii-U; Apple OS X and iOS; Google Android; Linux (x86, x64, and ARM); and QNX (x86 and ARM), with more on the way!
-Not only that, but our tools are available for Windows, Apple OS X, and Linux (x64).
+The best tools are those that are available when you need them, and Telemetry supports multiple run-time platforms, including: Microsoft Windows, and XBOX One; Sony PS4; Google Android; and Linux (x86, x64, and ARM); with more on the way!
 Use one performance visualization system on multiple platforms!

 All of this power is available in minutes— integration often takes less than 15 minutes and requires about a dozen lines of code to get started!